cvonderstein/cvonderstein.github.io/Hardware/Main-PC.md

 I wanted this system to be as quiet as possible, as I was annoyed by my old system for many years.
 Noctua Fans are not cheap, but holy.. the converters in my LED lamps are now louder than my system at idle (which it does for most of the day).
 Oh, and I went for the ugly ones because they include more accessories (I specifically went for the extensions which I need for my case).

-## Peripherals

-\- TODO -

-As I don't only use these peripherals for my main PC (but mostly), I decided to put them into a separate section.

-## Laptop

-\- TODO -

-## iPad for studying

-\- TODO -

-## Old PC, now a Server

-Okay, Server is not completely true yet.
-But anyways.

-\- TODO -

-## Many Raspberry Pis

-\- TODO -